aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/contents-management/how-to-extract-selected-content-between-nodes-in-a-document/_index.md

 The comment encapsulates the heading, first paragraph and the table in the second section.
 Let’s extract this comment into a new document.
 The **IsInclusive** option dictates if the comment itself is kept or discarded.
 The code to do this is below.
 You can download the template file of this example from here.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-ExtractContentBetweenCommentRange-ExtractContentBetweenCommentRange.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-ExtractContentBetweenCommentRange-ExtractContentBetweenCommentRange.cpp" >}}

 ## How to Extract Content using DocumentVisitor